simon-hein/Automated_Flow_Reactor_Switch_Valve/README.md

 Valve switching is achieved via a stepper motor controlled by an Arduino UNO Q. The Arduino signals to an A4988 motor driver, which regulates the motor’s rotation with precise angular steps.

 ## Structure
-- code/ contains jupyter notebooks used for analysis/monitoring and Arduino code
+- code/ contains jupyter notebooks used for analysis and monitoring, and contains Arduino code
 - data/ contains data sets from two test series
 - results/ ......